 - Creating in isolation can open you up to some unexpected benefits that result in more courageous and authentic work.

-- As a creator, you do get to opt out of social media for prolonged periods of time.
+- As a creator, you do get to opt out of social media for prolonged periods of time, or to stop using platforms you no longer enjoy.
 You don’t have an obligation to keep in touch with your audience.

 - Social media rewards people who post often, and punishes people who don’t.
 But when you post regularly, you have a lot more work moderating and responding to comments and messages.